openethereum/pwasm-tutorial/README.md

 }
 ```

-Events are declared as part of contract trait definition.
+Events are declared as part a of contract trait definition.
 Arguments which start with the "indexed_" prefix considered as "topics", other arguments are data associated with event.

 ```rust
 #[eth_abi(TokenEndpoint, TokenClient)]